aimug-org/alc-docs/main-docs/docs/dec-2024/showcase-and-mixer.md

 # December Monthly Mixer and Showcase 2024

+## 📹 Event Recording

+Missed the event or want to revisit the presentations?
+Watch the full recording of our December showcase:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sfsE6x3rP_4" title="December 2024 Austin LangChain Showcase Recording" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The recording includes both technical presentations and community updates, allowing you to catch up on all the exciting developments shared during the event.

 ## 🎄 Year-End Celebration & Innovation

 Join us for our final gathering of 2024 - a special evening blending technical innovation with festive celebration!
 Connect with fellow AI enthusiasts, learn from engaging presentations, and celebrate another year of community achievements.